HonkingGoose/x4-game-notes/README.md

 <faction id="argon">
 ```

-Insert the following, if it does not exist:
+Insert the following (if it does not exist already):

 ```
 <booster faction="player" relation="0.00999" time="3000.161"/>
 ```

-This sets reputation to `+9`, just before the switch to `+10`, to trigger the faction's military license reward.
+This sets reputation to `+9`, which is just before the switch to `+10`.
+This makes it so when you get `+10`, you get the message for that faction's military license reward.

 Example values: